 AMR EL NADY

-Head of Hotels & Hospitality MEA and
+Head of Hotels & Hospitality MEA

-managing director, Global Hotel Desk
+Managing director, Global Hotel Desk

 JLL